-With limited time in Hawaii, holidaymakers need to maximise Every.
+With limited time in Hawaii, holidaymakers need to maximize Every.
 Single.
 Day.
 That’s why the North Shore Beach Bus is such a great option!
+It’s a North Shore tour and Hanauma Bay tour, all-in-one.

-It’s the only tour company that combines time on Oahu’s famous North Shore beaches AND snorkelling down South in Hanauma Bay.
+It gives guests quality time on Oahu’s famous North Shore beaches AND an afternoon of snorkeling down South in Hanauma Bay.

-Follow my journey and if you’d like to experience it for yourself look out for the SPECIAL DISCOUNT at the end 🙌
+Follow the tour itinerary below, and look out for the SPECIAL DISCOUNT at the end of the post 🙌

-The tour kicks off with Waikiki hotel pick-ups starting from 7:20 am.
-The North Shore Beach Bus vans are white, and group sizes are kept relatively small with 15-22 seater vehicles.
+The tour kicks off with Waikiki hotel pick-ups from 7:20am.
+The North Shore Beach Bus vans are white, and group sizes are kept small with 15-22 seater vehicles.

 You’ll meet your Driver AND Guide.
-Other companies use one Driver/Guide, but North Shore Beach Bus invest in two people, one focuses on driving (very important!), and the other gives commentary.
+North Shore Beach Bus invests in two people, one focuses on driving (very important) and the other gives commentary along the way.

 The owner of the business Paul was our Driver and Sergio our was Guide (above), they’re awesome!

-As someone who previously worked for Hawaii Tourism, I thought I knew a lot about Oahu, but I learnt a ton of new stuff on the hour-long drive.
+As someone who has worked for Hawaii Tourism, I thought I knew a lot about Oahu but I learned a tonne of new stuff on the hour-long drive.
 Like…

 - The scenic H3 interstate highway took THIRTY years to build.